jackykang061233/IBM-Project-Debater-German/README.md

 3. label_en: See expansion_label_en.csv in folder example files
 4. model: Which classification model is being used, logistic regression or decision trees.

+You can also skip the first 2 steps cause it takes time.
+Instead use the file concept_de.csv in folder example files.

 # Also important
 ## In satified_Word2vec_de.py